natalieycyoung/Exam2-starter/README.md

 In the `ExamplesArrays` class, you will use the design recipe to write several methods.

-- `averageWithoutLowest` – takes an array of numbers and returns the average (mean) of them, _leaving out_ the lowest number.
+- `averageWithoutLowest` – takes an array of doubles and returns the average (mean) of them, _leaving out_ the lowest number.
 So, for example, the average of `1`, `2`, and `3` according to this scheme is `2.5`.
 If there are no elements to average, the method should return `0`.
 If there is a tie, leave out only a